corefan/xenko-docs/en/manual/graphics/post-effects/local-reflections.md

 <span class="label label-doc-audience">Artist</span>
 <span class="label label-doc-audience">Programmer</span>

-The **local reflections** effect reflects the scene in glossy [materials](../materials/index.md).
+When **local reflections** are enabled, the scene is reflected in glossy [materials](../materials/index.md).

 ![Local reflections](media/local-reflections.png)

-With local reflections, objects appear to be part of the world rather than having been placed arbitrarily.
-The effect gives objects a feeling of weight, and makes scenes feel more grounded.
+Local reflections dramatically increase the realism of a scene.
+Objects appear to be part of the world rather than having been Photoshopped in.

-Local reflections are most obvious when they project bright spots onto other surfaces.
+Reflections are most obvious when they project bright spots onto other surfaces.
 The effect is especially striking in night scenes, which have high contrast, and in conditions with lots of reflective surfaces and highlights.

 ![Night reflections](media/night-reflections.png)

 Local reflections are a **screenspace effect**, which means they only reflect images that are already on the screen; they don't reflect objects that are off-screen or obscured by other objects.
-Put simply, if the player can't see an object at that moment, then the object isn't reflected.
+Put simply, if the camera can't see an object at that moment, then the object isn't reflected.

 This means local reflections work well in enclosed areas such as corridors and rooms, but less well in open spaces.
 They work best on bumpy surfaces, which hide imperfections in the reflection.
 They work less well on very glossy, mirror-like surfaces, because you naturally expect these surfaces to reflect the whole world.

+## Algorithm

+Xenko processes local reflections in four passes:

+1. The **raycast** pass performs screenspace ray tracing over the depth buffer to find intersections.
+2. The **resolve** pass resolves the rays and calculates the reflection color.
+3. The **temporal** pass uses the history buffer to blur constantly between the current and previous frames.
+This reduces noise in the reflection, but produces an animated "jittering" effect that is sometimes noticeable.
+You can adjust or disable this step to create the effect you want.
+4. The **combine** pass mixes the results of the effect with the rendered image.

 ## Enable local reflections